almasi771/terrikon-0.1/README.md

-Terrikon - a web app that allows to write personalized emails with unique attachements (in this case PDF generated letters).
+Terrikon - a web app that allows to perform mail merge and attach personalized PDF letters per email.

 For security reasons, this project had been moved to a private repositary.